 (*Co-authored with student)

-- Luna Khirfan (December 2014).
+Luna Khirfan (December 2014).
 World Heritage, Urban Design and Tourism: Three Cities in the Middle East.
-Routledge: London.
+Routledge1: London

-Brown, H.C.P., Angus, R., Armitage, D., Brown, S., Charles, A., Khirfan, L. and J. MacFadyen (accepted).
+Brown, H.C.P., Angus, R., Armitage, D., Brown, S., Charles, A., Khirfan, L. and J. MacFadyen (2017).
 Building Resilient Coastal Communities in the Context of Climate Change.
 In Building Community Resilience: From Dark Horses to White Steeds.
 Edited by: L. Brinklow and R. Gibson.
 Island Studies Press, Charlottetown, PEI.
+PP: 169-190.

-Luna Khirfan (accepted).
+Luna Khirfan (2017).
 Introduction to The Middle East’s New Urban Landscape: Urban Governance and Participatory Planning.
 Edited by Luna Khirfan.
 McGill-Queens University Press: Montreal.
+PP: 3-31.

-Luna Khirfan and Bessma Momani (accepted).
+Luna Khirfan and Bessma Momani (2017).
 Tracing Participatory Planning In Amman.
 In The Middle East’s New Urban Landscape: Urban Governance and Participatory Planning.
 Edited by Luna Khirfan.
 McGill-Queens University Press: Montreal.
+PP: 79-102.